-InterBase passes one of eight possible actions to the filter function, jpeg_filter(), by way of the action parameter, and also passes an instance of the Blob control structure, isc blob ctl, by way of the parameter control.
+InterBase passes one of eight possible actions to the filter function, jpeg\filter(), by way of the action parameter, and also passes an instance of the Blob control structure, isc blob ctl, by way of the parameter control.

 The ellipses (...) in the previous listing represent code that performs some operations based on each action, or event, that is listed in the case statement.
 Each action is a particular event invoked by a database operation the application might perform.
-For more information, see "Programming Filter Function Actions" on page 8-18.
+For more information, see "Programming Filter Function Actions".

 The isc blob ctl Blob control structure provides the fundamental data exchange between InterBase and the filter.
-For more information on the Blob control structure, see "Defining the Blob Control Structure" on page 8-16.
+For more information on the Blob control structure, see "Defining the Blob Control Structure".